CarlosBravo00/MexicoForWorld/README.md

 This command will start the server-side of the application.
 Make sure the server is running before interacting with the client.
 The server might be accessible on a different URL or port depending on your configuration.

+### Run Server without SQL

+If you don't need to use SQL for your server, there is an alternative script available to run the server.
+Execute the following command:

+`npm run start:fake:server`

 ## Additional Information

 - If you encounter any issues during the installation or running process, please check the console output for error messages and refer to the project documentation for troubleshooting.